dumptherain/linux_scripts/README.md

 ### proress422
 Takes any video files and converts them into .prores422 files.
 The output is then moved into a folder named `prores422hq`.

+### exrarchive
+Looks through all subfolders to find exr sequences and convert them from ACEScg into an sRGB .mp4 file.
+You will be shown a tree view off all subfolder.
+You can write the subfolders that should be ignored.
+When the script is done you can choose if you want to add all mp4 files into a new folder.
+If so just type in the name and it will create that folder and move the mp4's into it.

+### grid3
+This script takes all mp4 files in a current direcotory and makes 3x3 grids.

+### monitor
+this script opens up a tmux session with a split view of nvtop and btm to monitor your system during rendering.